-iii.
-District Court Review
+3. District Court Review

 The Supreme Court explained in Wade v.
-United States that the government has the power, but not the duty, to file a motion under section 3553(e) or §5K1.1 when the defendant has provided substantial assistance.
-Although the district court's authority to grant a departure for substantial assistance is conditioned on the government's motion, a district court may review the government's refusal to make a substantial assistance motion, if such refusal was (1) prompted by an unconstitutional motive, such as the defendant's race or religion; or (2) not rationally related to a legitimate government interest.
-To obtain an evidentiary hearing, the defendant must make a "substantial threshold showing that the government's refusal to make a substantial assistance motion was premised on an improper motive."
-Some circuits have found it unconstitutional for the government to withhold a substantial assistance motion to penalize a cooperating defendant for taking his own case to trial.
-Other decisions hold that substantial assistance plea agreements create a quasi-contractual obligation for the government to act in good faith, even in circumstances that would not meet Wade requirements.
+United States that the government has the power, but not the duty, to file a motion under section 3553(e) or §5K1.1 when the defendant has provided substantial assistance.61 Although the district court's authority to grant a departure for substantial assistance is conditioned on the government's motion, a district court may review the government's refusal to make a substantial assistance motion, if such refusal was (1) prompted by an unconstitutional motive, such as the defendant's race or religion; or (2) not rationally related to a legitimate government interest.62 To obtain an evidentiary hearing, the defendant must make a "substantial threshold showing that the government's refusal to make a substantial assistance motion was premised on an improper motive."63 Some circuits have found it unconstitutional for the government to withhold a substantial assistance motion to penalize a cooperating defendant for taking his own case to trial.64 Other decisions hold that substantial assistance plea agreements create a quasi-contractual obligation for the government to act in good faith, even in circumstances that would not meet Wade requirements.65 government's motion; however, absent unconstitutional motive, government was free to withhold the motion).

-iv.
-Post-Booker Issues
+4. Post-Booker Issues

 Since Booker, the procedure for granting a substantial assistance motion has remained largely unchanged.
 The Sentencing Reform Act and the guidelines still require a government motion as a precondition for a departure based on substantial assistance.
-A departure under §5K1.1 and 18 U.S.C. § 3553(e) can only be based on substantial assistance, not on other §3553(a) factors.
-Although a district court's decision not to depart is not reviewable on appeal
+A departure under §5K1.1 and 18 U.S.C. § 3553(e) can be based only on substantial